Uli-Z/Anonymat/README.md

 A simple, clean user interface ensures anonymization can be done with minimal effort and time.

 > Important: This is a partial automation tool.
 Final responsibility for proper anonymization remains with the user.
+> Detection is intentionally simple and purely pattern-based.
+Expect incomplete and sometimes incorrect matches — this is a helper for local pre-processing, not a guaranteed anonymization service.

 ---